idealparable/BibleQ/DidLazarusWriteJohn.md

 - **Composition fallacy:** "Something true of a part is true of the whole." **(Particular to universal.)** Backwards Statistics would be a subtype of this, as are the others below other than Division.
 This can include positive **(some, to all)** or negative **(some not, to none)**.

+  Example: "Metal doesn't float, so the metal boat doesn't float."

 - **Division fallacy:** "Something true of a whole is true of a part." **(Universal to particular.)**

+  Example: "The metal boat floats, so a piece of metal from the boat will float on its own too."

 - **Hasty Generalization:** "One, or a few, cases, prove a majority, or a universal."
 Also *Anecdotal evidence* or *Faulty Generalization.* **(One or a few, to most or all.)** I call it **HastyGen** for short.

+  E.g. "I saw a metal boat.
+All boats have thus always been metal.
+Or at least most!
+So the boat Jesus was on when he calmed the storm?
+Probably metal."

 - **Overconfident Extrapolation:** "A pattern found in most cases with limited data, will (or will most likely) apply to other cases." **(Pattern in one or a few, to pattern in most of all.)**

+  "I've noticed metal boats tend to be used for work purposes like commercial fishing or shipping of goods.
+Probably this pattern extends back through all history, so the boat Peter wanted to go fishing on in John 21?
+Totes metal."

 - **Overgeneralization:** Whereas HastyGen argues from a potential minority (or very small minority) to a plurality (what approaches a majority) or a majority or universal, overgeneralization *might* argue from a *majority* (or a plurality) to a higher majority (such as a vast majority) or to a universal. **(More, to most or all.)**